you-zhou/notes/dev.md

 ```

 Instead of defining a method `get_unique_slug()`  inside each and every model class, create a `utils.py`  to centralise common functions.

+Differences in place this `utils.py`
-* place it as `project/app/utils.py` for application wide reuse. can be packaged with the app.
+* `project/app/utils.py` for application wide reuse. can be packaged with the app.
-* place it as `project/utils/utils.py` for project wide reuse. **cannot** be packaged with the app.
+* `project/utils/utils.py` for project wide reuse. **cannot** be packaged with the app.

 ```python
 # utils.py